hashicorp/design-system/website/docs/components/icon/partials/resources/resources.md

 Here is a list of resources that are associated with our HDS icon component.

 ### Icon Library
-The list of all icons in our component supports.
+A list of all icons in our component supports.

 [Go to library](/icons/library)

 ### Figma library
-For internal use only, the Figma library and
+For internal use only, the Figma library that designers are able to leverage in their designs.

 [Go to Figma library](https://www.figma.com/file/TLnoT5AYQfy3tZ0H68BgOr/Flight-Icons?node-id=164%3A0&t=bWFdjHgfV6aLQjep-1)

 ### SVG assets
-A ZIP file containing all SVG assets
+A ZIP file containing all SVG assets of our icons.

 [Download SVG assets](/assets/zip/flight-icons-svg.zip)